VPS Performance: Diagnosing Slow Servers

 ss -s

-If CPU is consistently above 80%, the server is CPU-bound.
-Common causes include too many PHP-FPM workers competing for processor time, a slow database query consuming CPU during table scans, or traffic volume that simply exceeds what the available CPU cores can handle.
+If CPU usage is consistently above 80%, the server is CPU-bound.
+Common causes include too many PHP-FPM workers competing for processor time, a slow database query causing table scans, or traffic volume that simply exceeds what the available CPU cores can handle.

-If memory is consistently near 100% used and the swap is active, the server is memory-bound.
+If memory usage is consistently near 100% and swap is active, the server is memory-bound.
 This causes disk thrashing as the system pages memory in and out, which dramatically slows everything.
-Any operation that should take milliseconds starts taking seconds because the system is constantly swapping data between RAM and disk.
+Operations that should take milliseconds start taking seconds because the system constantly swaps data between RAM and disk.

 # Check for active swap usage